Agriculture

 What are the Different Types of Drip Irrigation?

-The following are the primary types of drip irrigation systems:
+The following are the primary types of drip irrigation systems in India:

-• Surface Drip Irrigation: Emitters and laterals are placed on the surface using this system.
+• Surface Drip Irrigation: This system places emitters and laterals on the surface.
 It provides water near the root zones of crops and maintains desired soil moisture.
 There is less soil wetted by surface drip irrigation than by surface irrigation methods.

 • Subsurface Drip Irrigation: The installation of emitters and laterals is done below the soil's surface.
-The popularly used systems include cane wall, T-tape, Typhoon and Bi-wall systems.
-They are highly valuable for the irrigation of row crops.
+The most popular systems include the cane wall, T-tape, Typhoon, and Bi-wall systems.
+They are highly valuable for irrigating row crops.

-The components of the drip irrigation system have been categorised as:
+The components of the drip irrigation system have been categorized as:

-• Pump: A water pump supplies water at a specific discharge capacity through the components of the system like fertiliser tank, filtering unit, mainline and laterals.
+• Pump: A water pump supplies water at a specific discharge capacity through the system's components, including the fertilizer tank, filtering unit, mainline, and laterals.
 Different water sources can be used for this system, including canal water, tank/reservoir, lake, river or wells.

 • Filter Unit: This component filters out the suspended impurities in water before it reaches pipes or tubes.
 It does not allow pipes and emitters to clog.

-• Mainline: The mainline transports water to the field and distribute it to submains uniformly.
+• Mainline: The mainline transports water to the field and distributes it uniformly to the submains.
 It supplies the total quantity of water needed for the system.
 Its pipes are generally made of high-density polyethylene (HDPE) or poly vinyl chloride (PVC).

 • Sub-mains: Sub-mains can be installed above ground (HDPE) or below ground (HDPE/PVC).
 Laterals are fed by sub-mains.
 Generally, the sub mainline has a pressure rating of over 2.5 kg/cm2 and 32-75 mm diameter of pipes.

 • Laterals: They are used for uniform water distribution along their length with the help of emitters.
-Emitters have to be mounted or integrated within tubes called laterals.
-The material used for laterals includes LDPE and LLDPE
+Emitters must be mounted or integrated within tubes called laterals.
+The material used for laterals includes LDPE and LLDPE.

 • Emitters: Drip nozzles discharge water from laterals to the soil.
 Water in the form of trickles is emitted at a slow rate for irrigating crops.